[img]http://www.catholica.com.au/sunday/images/Y-not_an_640x166.gif[/img]

 For Jerusalem we might like to substitute God's "Assembly".
 The first book of Isaiah is fiercely critical of the powerful of Jerusalem for stealing from the vulnerable and worshiping gods they had made for themselves - money and power.
 But there is a Second Book of Isaiah (and a Third).
 Today's reading is from the last chapter of the second book which was the work of other prophets and dates a century later.
 Because it contains so much that is designed to give strength to the people by comforting them, it is often called the Book of Consolation.

 The question arises: Do I feel this warm comfort in the arms of Mother Church?
 I wonder whether I should expect to?
-I believe I should for the message of the Book of Consolation is that the Lord will comfort his people because he loves them with all the tender love of a parent!
-It is for us, the, to learn to trust our mother as she holds us close, nourishing us from her breasts and playing with us on her knee.(Many translations have "dandling on her knee" which is what we love to do with babies, playfully.)
+Many don't, and today's lesson is that they should be able to.
+The message of the Book of Consolation is that the Lord will comfort his people because he loves them with all the tender love of a parent!
+It is for us, then, to learn to trust our mother as she holds us close, nourishing us from her breasts and playing with us on her knee.(Many translations have "dandling on her knee" which is what we love to do with babies, playfully.)

 The selection from Paul's letter to the Galatians cuts cruelly across our trusting thoughts.
-May I never boast except in the cross of our Lord Jesus Christ,
+Love is always costly, but when a big repair job is in hand it is extremely costly.
+May I never boast except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.

 Where will I find that promised comfort?
 Paul finds it in embracing the cross that comes to him at every turn in his commitment to proclaiming the new creation that is begun in Jesus the Messiah.
 I am reminded of classical images of great and holy people embracing the cross: Francis of Assisi, John of the cross and Teresa of Avila, and the list would go on and on.
 We too do it in our day as we fight for the right against the contradictions thrown in our face by a conflicted world.